 Let's Dance SALSAtional!
 Team

 These were the kids I was most proud of as I started all of them from scratch.
 Over the years they performed at many events including several LA Congresses.
 Albert Torres said it was unbelieveable how far they had come

-The Kids reached the pinnacle when they performed the infamous Toilet Paper Routine with 10 couples to Guarare at the LA Salsa Congress.
-It’s hard enough to dance this intensity, try to dance while passing the “flag”….
+The Team reached the pinnacle when they performed the infamous Toilet Paper Routine with 10 couples to Guarare at the LA Salsa Congress.
+It’s hard enough to dance this intensity for 6 minutes, try to dance while passing the “flag”….
 Enio & Terryl set the mood to open

 2012 LDLA Ballroom Team

 Alex Ortiz, Bernie Henderson, Mark & Emy Mannarelli, Don & Ann Corley, John Wong, Jennifer Fan, Hilda Lee, Eric Chien, Michael Spann Jr. Choreographed by Enio & Terryl

 Performed for our Christmas Show at the Granada 2012.
 Here a ground level view.